-- 1. In accordance with RS 46:1418, the department shall investigate all complaints (except complaints concerning the prevention or spread of communicable diseases), including complaints alleging abuse or neglect, within prescribed time frames as determined by the department based on the allegation(s) of the complaint.
-All complaint investigation inspections will be initiated within 30 days. - 2.
-All complaint $\frac{\text{surveys}}{\text{unannounced surveys}}$ shall be unannounced $\frac{\text{surveys}}{\text{surveys}}$. - 3.
-A written report of any noncompliance or deficiencies will be given to the provider.
+1. In accordance with RS 46:1418, the department shall investigate all complaints (except complaints concerning the prevention or spread of communicable diseases), including complaints alleging abuse or neglect, within prescribed time frames as determined by the department based on the allegation(s) of the complaint.
+All complaint investigation inspections will be initiated within 30 days.

+- 2. All complaint surveys inspections shall be unannounced surveys. - deficiencies will be given to the provider.
 The provider shall be required to submit a corrective action plan to the department for approval.
-The department shall specify the timeline for submitting the corrective action plan based on the areas of noncompliance cited but no later than 10 days from the date of receipt of the notification.
+The department shall specify the timeline for submitting the corrective action plan based on the areas of non-compliance cited but no later than 10 days from the date of receipt of the notification.
 The corrective action plan shall include a description of how the deficiency shall be corrected and the date by which corrections shall be completed.
-If it is determined that all areas of noncompliance or deficiencies have not been corrected, the department may revoke the license.

-- 4. Except in cases alleging abuse or neglect, the complainant will be notified in writing of the results of the complaint investigation conducted by the office of community services (OCS) residential licensing. - 5.
+If it is determined that all areas of noncompliance or deficiencies have not been corrected, the department may revoke the license. - 4.
+Except in cases alleging abuse or neglect, the complainant will be notified in writing of the results of the complaint investigation conducted by the office of community services (OCS) residential licensing. - 5.
 If, because of the nature of the allegations, state law or department policy requires that the complaint be handled by another office, agency or board (including another office, agency, or board within the department), the complaint will be referred to the appropriate office, agency, or board without delay.
-Upon such referral, except in cases involving abuse or neglect, the complainant will be notified, in writing, of the referral. - 63.
-The complaint procedure shall be posted conspicuously in the facility including the name, address, and telephone number of the required department units to be notified. - K. Posting of Notices of Revocation - The notice of revocation of the license shall be prominently posted. - a.
+Upon such referral, except in cases involving abuse or neglect, the complainant will be notified, in writing, of the referral. - 6.
+The complaint procedure shall be posted conspicuously in the facility including the name, address, and telephone number of the required department units to be notified. - K. Posting of Notices of Revocation

+- 1. The notice of revocation of the license shall be prominently posted. - a.
 The Department of Children and Family

 Services shall prominently post a notice of revocation action at each public entrance of the child residential care facility within one business day of such action.
-This notice must remain visible to the general public, other placing agencies, parents, guardians, and other interested parties of individuals that receive services from the provider children who attend the child care facility. - b.
+This notice must remain visible to the general public, other-placing agencies, parents, guardians, and other interested parties of individuals that receive services from the provider children who attend the child care facility. - b.
 It shall be a violation of these rules for a provider to permit the obliteration or removal of a notice of revocation that has been posted by the department.
-The provider shall ensure that the notice continues to be visible to the general public, other placing agencies, parents, guardians, and other interested parties throughout the pendency of any appeals of the revocation.
+The provider shall ensure that the notice continues to be visible to the general public, other placing agencies, parents, guardians, and other interested parties throughout the pendency of any appeals of the revocation. - c.
+The provider shall notify the department's child residential licensing management staff verbally and in writing immediately if the notice is removed or obliterated. - d.
+Failure to maintain the posted notice of revocation required under these rules shall be grounds for denial, revocation, or non-renewal of any future license.